During its recent earnings call, Ubisoft has announced changes to its business strategy; notable moving from premium to free-to-play games.

 This change was evident after the recent expansion announcement for Tom Clancy's The Division franchise.

-The Division Heart Land PC/console game was announced along with a mobile game based on The Division franchise.
-And both are free-to-play.
+The Division Heart Land PC/console game was announced along with a mobile game based on The Division franchise - both of which are free-to-play

 While The Division Heartland is expected to release in the current financial year, the release timeline for the mobile game is still unknown.